Divorce Effects and Prevalence

 - 90% of divorced mothers have custody of their children (even if they did not receive it in court)

 - 60% of people under poverty guidelines are divorced women and children

 - Single mothers support up to four children on an average after-tax annual income of $12,200

-- 65% divorced mothers receive no child support (figure based on all children who could be eligible, including never-married parents, when fathers have custody, and parents without court orders); 75% receive court-ordered child support (and rising since inception of uniform child support guidelines, mandatory garnishment and license renewal suspension)
+- 65% divorced mothers receive no child support (figure based on all children who could be eligible, including never-married parents, when fathers have custody, and parents without court orders); 75% receive court-ordered child support (and rising since the inception of uniform child support guidelines, mandatory garnishment, and license renewal suspension)

 - After divorce, women experience less stress and better adjustment in general than do men.
 The reasons for this are that (1) women are more likely to notice marital problems and to feel relief when such problems end, (2) women are more likely than men to rely on social support systems and help from others, and (3) women are more likely to experience an increase in self-esteem when they divorce and add new roles to their lives.

 - Women who work and place their children in child care experience a greater stigma than men in the same position.
 Men in the same position often attract support and compassion.

 - Men are usually confronted with greater emotional adjustment problems than women.
 The reasons for this are related to the loss of intimacy, the loss of social connection, reduced finances, and the common interruption of the parental role.

 - Men remarry more quickly than women.

 - As compared to “deadbeat dads,” men who have shared parenting (joint legal custody), ample time with their children, and an understanding of and direct responsibility for activities and expenses of children stay involved in their children’s lives and are in greater compliance with child support obligations.
 There is also a greater satisfaction with child support amount when negotiated in mediation.
 Budgets are prepared, and responsibility is divided in a way that parents understand.